Declarative pausing and resuming v2.0.0

 The declarative pausing and resuming feature enables saving CPU power by removing the database pods while keeping the database PVCs.

-Declarative pausing and resuming leverages the hibernation functionality available for EDB Postgres for Kubernetes.
+Declarative pausing and resuming leverages the hibernation functionality available for PG4K.
 For additional depth and an explanation of how hibernation works, see the Postgres for Kubernetes documentation on declarative hibernation.

-Request pause by adding the k8s.pgd.enterprisedb.io/pause annotation in the desired PGD group.
+Request a pause by adding the k8s.pgd.enterprisedb.io/pause annotation to the desired PGD group.

 For example: